AlbertoBonfiglio/FSND_Capstone/backend/readme.md

 #### Python 3.9

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Follow the instructions in [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) to install the latest version of python for your platform

 #### Virtual Environment

-Aa virtual environment is recommended whenever using Python for projects.
-This keeps your dependencies for each project separate and organized.
+A virtual environment is recommended whenever using Python for projects.
+This keeps dependencies for each project separate and organized.
 Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies